 You can also add this alcoholic drink to ice cream or baked goods.
 It lends a complex flavor and elevates the taste of your dessert.

 When looking for a substitute for Amaro Nonino, it is best to grab another Amaro.
 Amaro Averna has a flavor profile as it also has notes of caramel and citrus.
-But, it comes with lower alcohol content.
+But it comes with a lower alcohol content.

 This particular Amaro has 29% ABV and is made using the same process as Amaro Nonino.